 - New table linens can change the look of a room instantly.
 Check out your local thrift store for tablecloths at a fraction of the price of department store linens.

 - Purchase old wooden furniture such as chairs, toy boxes, and shelves at rummage sales and thrift shops.
-Paint it in fun colors that match your kids' rooms.
+Paint it in fun colours that match your kids' rooms.

-- Use a medium to dark color palette to paint your room.
-As a general rule, the darker the color the more distinctive the room will be perceived by others.
+- Use a medium to dark colour palette to paint your room.
+As a general rule, the darker the colour the more distinctive the room will be perceived by others.
 Marketing experts use this trick all the time - you can too!

 - Use a wall to display family photos using frames purchased at thrift stores and garage sales.
 Paint the frames to match furniture, curtains, etc.

 - Plants can make a room come alive... literally!
 Put them in interesting containers such as baskets and crocks.
 Don't buy plants; take clippings and regenerate roots.
 Ask your friends and family if you can take clippings from their plants in exchange for clippings from yours.